Stream to your own website

 - Paste the embed code onto your website.
 Your viewers will see the stream on your website when you go live on StreamYard!
 Note that the embed code will be different for each broadcast.

-Embedding Live Chat
+Embedding the YouTube Live chat

 oHg5SJYRHA0zfor this embed code: